 - At least 124 semester hours (excluding pre-college level courses) must be successfully completed. - 2.
 The cumulative grade point average must not be less than 2.00 and not more than 25 percent of the semester hours may carry the "D" grade.
-Students must have a 2.00 grade point in their major and a 2.00 grade point in their minor, if applicable. - At least 40 semester hours must be in junior and senior courses, preferably more - 4.
+Students must have a 2.00 grade point in their major and a 2.00 grade point in their minor, if applicable. - At least 40 semester hours must be in junior and senior courses, preferably more. - 4.
 No more than four semester hours of activity credit (basic military science and those courses that may be used to meet the General Education activity requirement) may be counted toward graduation.
 The only exception is that a student may have the standard allowance of military credit (three hours of military science and three hours of PE credit) and four other hours of activity credit for a total of ten semester hours.
 A student registering for an activities course in excess of these limits receives no credit for the additional course and the grade is not included in the computation of grade point.

-- Only six hours of freshman English composition may be used to satisfy degree requirements. - Credit earned from technical courses is meant for use only in Technical Degree Programs and can not be used as credit earned toward a baccalaureate degree. - 7.
-A transfer student must present a minimum of six semester hours in junior-senior courses taken at Arkansas Tech University in the major in which the degree is to be granted. - 8.
+- Only six hours of freshman English composition may be used to satisfy degree requirements. - 6.
+A transfer student must present a minimum of six semester hours in junior-senior courses taken at Arkansas Tech University in the major in which the degree is to be granted. - 7.
 A student finishing two baccalaureate degrees concurrently must successfully complete a minimum of 154 semester hours (excluding precollege level courses) and all requirements for each degree.
 An additional \$25.00 degree audit processing fee will be charged for the second diploma.